rotoapanta/botZabbixProject/README.md

 This project consists of the following components:

-1. main.py: This is the main entry point of the application.
+- app.py: This is the main entry point of the application.
 It initializes the logging configuration, reads the configuration file, connects to the Zabbix server, and starts the Telegram bot.

+- app.log: This file is the application's log file.
+It will store the log messages generated during the program's execution.

+- config.ini: This configuration file contains the necessary parameters for the application, such as the Zabbix URL, username, password, and the Telegram bot token.
+It is used by the `config_reader.py` module to retrieve the configuration values.

-2. config_reader.py: This module is responsible for reading the configuration file (`config.ini`).
+- config_reader.py: This module is responsible for reading the configuration file (`config.ini`).
+It uses the `configparser` library to parse the file and extract the required configuration parameters.

+- logging.ini: This configuration file contains the logging settings for the application.
+It specifies the log format, log levels, and log file location.

+- zbx_bot/:
+    - __init__.py: This file is required to mark the "zbx_bot" folder as a Python package.
+    - telegram_bot.py: This module implements the Telegram bot functionality.
+    - zabbix.py: This module provides functions to interact with the Zabbix API.

+- requirements.txt: This file lists all the required Python dependencies for the project.
+It can be used with the `pip` command to install the necessary packages.

+- README.md: This file provides an overview of the project, including installation instructions, usage guidelines, troubleshooting information, and licensing details.

+- app.py
+- app.log
+- config.ini
+- config_reader.py
+- logging.ini
+  - zbx_bot/
+    -__init__.py
+    - telegram_bot.py
+    - zabbix.py
+  - requirements.txt
+  - README.md

+`app.py`: This is the main entry point of the application.
+It initializes the logging configuration, reads the configuration file, connects to the Zabbix server, and starts the Telegram bot.

+`app.log`: This file is the application's log file.
+It will store the log messages generated during the program's execution.

+`config.ini`: This configuration file contains the necessary parameters for the application, such as the Zabbix URL, username, password, and the Telegram bot token.
+It is used by the config_reader.py module to retrieve the configuration values.

+`config_reader.py`: This module is responsible for reading the configuration file (config.ini).
 It uses the configparser library to parse the file and extract the required configuration parameters.

-3. config.ini: This configuration file contains the necessary parameters for the application, such as the Zabbix URL, username, password, and the Telegram bot token.
-It is used by the config_reader.py module to retrieve the configuration values.

-4. zabbix.py: This module provides functions to interact with the Zabbix API.
-It includes functions for connecting to the Zabbix server, searching hosts by name, retrieving host information, obtaining host IP addresses, and performing ping operations.

-5. telegram_bot.py: This module implements the Telegram bot functionality.
-It uses the python-telegram-bot library to create and manage the bot, handle commands and messages from users, and interact with the Zabbix module to perform host searches and ping operations.

-6. logging.ini: This configuration file contains the logging settings for the application.
+`logging.ini`: This configuration file contains the logging settings for the application.
 It specifies the log format, log levels, and log file location.

-7. README.md: This file provides an overview of the project, including installation instructions, usage guidelines, troubleshooting information, and licensing details.
+    `zbx_bot`: This folder contains the modules related to the Zabbix bot functionality.
+        `init.py`: This file is required to mark the "zbx_bot" folder as a Python package.
+        `telegram_bot.py`: This module implements the Telegram bot functionality.
+        `zabbix.py`: This module provides functions to interact with the Zabbix API.

-8. requirements.txt: This file lists all the required Python dependencies for the project.
+    `requirements.txt`: This file lists all the required Python dependencies for the project.
 It can be used with the pip command to install the necessary packages.

+    README.md: This file provides an overview of the project, including installation instructions, usage guidelines, troubleshooting information, and licensing details.

 - `app.py`: The main file that starts the Telegram bot application and handles the integration with Zabbix.